contentauth/c2patool/README.md

 Writing or previewing a manifest requires you to provide a manifest definition, which is a JSON data structure that describes the manifest data.
 The JSON schema for this file is available at [`schemas/manifest-definition.json`](schemas/manifest-definition.json).

+**Note:** Any file references specified will be relative to the location of the manifest definition file.

 ### Creating certificates

 You should be able to test creating your own manifests using pre-built certificates supplied with this tool.
 However, if